 A Local Plan is the key document that sets out the priorities and policies for development in a certain area.
 It shows the opportunities for development in the area, and states what will and will not be permitted and where.

+The plan we are currently using is called the Adopted Local Plan.
 The current (or ‘Adopted’) Local Plan was adopted in 2014 and covers the whole of the East Hampshire District, including those parts inside the South Downs National Park.
 It is called the Joint Core Strategy.

 We are currently working on a new Draft Local Plan.